ShaunaGordon/shaunagordon.github.com/content/posts/2016-01-13-pelican-travis-and-github.md

 You'll see there are two options on the encrypt command. `--add` automatically puts it into your .travis.yml file.
 The `--override` command is optional, but useful if you already have a secure key in your .travis.yml file that you want to replace (such as if you didn't generate the key right the first time).

-## Update: The Above "Encrypted Travis Key" Is No Longer Required

-Well, sort of.
-You still need the personal access token, but you no longer need to put it into your .travis.yml file.
-Now, you can put it into your project settings on Travis, in the Environment Variables section.
-Simply copy the generated code from GitHub into the value field, set the name to `GH_TOKEN` and happy days!

 ## And What About That Requirements File?

 This could probably be refined, but this should get you started.
 I simply ran `pip freeze > requirements.txt`, which gave me a list like this: